DCN-project/nibble-sim/docs/circ_dht_impl.md

 > All node IDs are written within parenthesis while the keys are written in square-brackets.

+> The nibble-sim simulated in it's current state can only be used on a single computer.
+The capability of using the same software across different physical devices is lacking but it can be easily incorporated in the set framework.

 ### Hash function
 - A consistent hash function is used to assign each node and key an *m*-bit identifier.
 This hash function is **SHA-1**.
-- A node's identifier is chosen by hashing the node's IP address, while a key identifier is produced by hashing the key.
+- A node's identifier is chosen by hashing the node's IP address&|/port number, while a key identifier is produced by hashing the key.

 ### Assigning keys to nodes
 - Identifiers are ordered in an identifier circle modulo *2^m*.